awsdocs/amazon-sagemaker-developer-guide/doc_source/your-algorithms-inference-code.md

 The `ModelDataUrl` must point to a tar\.gz file\.
 Otherwise, Amazon SageMaker won't download the file\.

- Amazon SageMaker stores the model artifact as a single compressed tar file in Amazon S3\.
-Amazon SageMaker uncompresses this tar file into the `/opt/ml/model` directory before your container starts\.
-If you used Amazon SageMaker to train the model, the files will appear just as you left them\.
+If you trained your model in Amazon SageMaker, the model artifacts are saved as a single compressed tar file in Amazon S3\.
+If you trained your model outside Amazon SageMaker, you need to create this single compressed tar file and save it in a S3 location\.
+Amazon SageMaker decompresses this tar file into /opt/ml/model directory before your container starts\.

 ## How Containers Serve Requests<a name="your-algorithms-inference-code-how-containe-serves-requests"></a>